Sultanate of Bijapur: History

 India and the Deccan sultanates in 1525; the Sultanate of Bijapur is center-left.

-The founder of the dynasty, Yusuf Adil Shah, may have been a Georgian slave who was purchased by Mahmud Gawan.
-Other historians have said that he is of Persian or Turkmen origin.
-According to the contemporary historian Firishta, Yusuf was a son of the Ottoman Sultan Murad II; however, this is disputed by modern historians.
-Another theory is that he was an Aq Qoyunlu Turkman.
+The founder of the dynasty, Yusuf Adil Shah, may have been a Georgian slave who was purchased by the Bahmani statesman Mahmud Gawan.
+Other historians have said that he was of Persian or Turkmen origin.
+According to the contemporary historian Firishta, Yusuf was a son of the Ottoman sultan Murad II; however, this is disputed by modern historians.
+Another theory is that he was an Aq Qoyunlu Turkoman.